jallanxjallan/hhp/stories/novel_institutionalzation.md

 ---
 note_id: 193
-status: 📤
+status: 📝
 title: Novel Institutionalzation
 ---

+1. Explain the basic principles of institutionalization in a corporate law firm.
-1. The basic principles of institutionalization not practiced in Indonesia before HHP.
+1. Note that these principles were not practiced in Indonesia before the 1990s.